Karel911/TRACER/README.md

 # For testing TRACER with pre-trained model (e.g.)
 python main.py inference --dataset custom_dataset/ --arch 7 --img_size 640 --save_map True
 </code></pre>
-We will release initializing TRACER with a version of pre-trained TE-x.

 ## Datasets
 All datasets are available in public.